CDCgov/prime-reportstream/prime-router/docs/design/design/data-model.md

 Since the task table contains the associated report_id, it can be linked to other tables that track the report_id - such as `report_file` and `action_log`.

-The table also includes many columns that are nullable, and often will be, depending on what step is associated for that pipeline step.
+The table also includes many columns that are nullable, and often will be, depending on the associated pipeline step.
 For example, if the associated pipeline step is convert (`next_action` = route), then the `receiver_name` is one of the columns that will be empty since this is not known until later in the pipeline.

 - report_id
 - next_action